eniomarku/SafeLib/graphene/Examples/libVNF_epc/ReadMe.md

 >>SGX=1 ./pal_loader mme 1

+     Note the paths in Makefile and mme.manifest.template .
+Place your own local path for all dynamically compiled binaries loaded in the manifest.
+     Note that it is recommended to arrange server.conf and ipsec.cfg according to your needs.

-# Build and run hss, sgw, pgw, ran (on the other machine)
+# Build and run hss, sgw, pgw, ran in another machine (Cloud provider aka untrusted host)